sidhantnagpal/dotfiles/notes/vim.md

 * :25,35y will yank lines from 25 to 35
 * :25,35d will cut/delete lines from 25 to 35
 * :%y will yank all lines
+* Visual mode selection automatically fills the range, which can then be combined with commands
+		- For eg., https://stackoverflow.com/a/23063140 mentions a neat trick for (un)commenting by:
+			- commenting
+				1. visually select the text rows (using V as usual)
+				2. :norm i#  for inserting # (it will actually look like :'<,'>norm i# as the range is automatically filled)
+			- uncommenting
+			  1. visually select the text as before (or type gv to re-select the previous selection)
+				2. :norm ^x  for deleting # (or :norm ^xx for deleting 2-char comment from the first non-space char)

 Vim
 * In `less`, use `g` for beginning (or `g5` for 5th line from begin), `G` for end (or `G5` for 5th line from end), use `F` for follow (equivalent to `tail -f`).